What is Faced Plywood?

 Reusability

 If you are working on a long-term project or a series of projects, choosing faced plywood with high reusability can save significant costs over time.
-Film-faced and formwork plywood are both known for their ability to be reused multiple times.
+Film-faced plywood and formwork plywood both support multiple reuses.
 This makes them ideal for contractors looking to maximize their investment.

 Installation Tips for Faced Plywood